 - Sssssnake Talk: He drags out his s's.

-- Stealth Expert: As always, though there's no cameras this time.
+- Stealth Expert: As with his previous appearance, though there are no cameras for him to hide from this time.
 This is part of his mechanic in the Ultimate Custom Night; he is undetectable until the vent rattles and the lights flash, at which point you have a fraction of a second to stop him.
 Otherwise, he'll get you.

 - Suddenly Voiced: He can speak now, and is played by William Afton's voice actor from Sister Location, PJ Heywood.

-- Bad Boss: The conversation between the Funtime animatronics in the Scottgames source code implies Baby was this while they were fused as Ennard, bossing around the other animatronics and acting like hers was the only opinion that mattered."You can't tell us what to do anymore."
+- Bad Boss: The conversation between the Funtime animatronics in the Scottgames source code implies that Baby was this while she and the other Funtimes were fused as Ennard, bossing around the other animatronics and acting like her opinion was the only one that mattered."You can't tell us what to do anymore."

 "Yes, I can.
 You will do everything that I tell you to."